Keyframer: Empowering Animation Design using Large Language Models: Formative Study

 \textbf{Opportunity: Supporting design iteration}.
-Another area animation creators saw potential for generative AI was in iterating on animations, particularly by helping them explore multiple options.
-Some participants like FP7 imagined LLMs serving more to refine designs rather than proposing completely new designs, suggesting using AI to apply design standards like accessible complementary colors or a dark mode from a light mode design.
-FP5 shared how it was rare for animators to create a completely new timing curve, so applying animation properties from references examples would be valuable.
-Designer FP1 shared how AI can be especially helpful in generating design variants quickly from an initial design: ``I feel like this can be super helpful, especially for those things that need to be tweaked.''
+Animation creators saw potential in using AI to generate a starting point they could then refine: ``If an [AI] could help create some more complex animations, or at least start it for me so I don't have to write every single line of code, that would save me so much time...
+I'm not writing the base code, I'm just truly putting that human touch to it'' (FP6) Animation creators also saw potential for generative AI to support iterating on animations, particularly by helping them explore multiple options.
+Participant FP7 imagined LLMs being most useful for refining designs rather than proposing completely new designs, suggesting using AI to apply design standards like accessible complementary colors or a dark mode from a light mode design.
+FP5 described how it was rare for animators to create a completely new timing curve, so applying animation properties from references examples would be valuable.
+Designer FP1 shared how AI can be especially helpful in generating design variants quickly from an initial design, tweaking designs so multiple could be compared at once.

 \textbf{Limitations: Lack of Creative Control}.
 A general concern about using generative AI was the risk of losing creative control, both in terms of reduced editing functionality along with a loss in creative satisfaction.
 For example, FP4 shared, ``[When] AI is being used to create the entire work, it doesn't scratch the itch that I think creative people have when they have that desire to create something.
 [With Midjourney] I feel like I'm pushing a button and something pops out.''
 Participant FP9 also shared that, ``It's the granularity of customization that I really struggle with.
 When you're drawing, you control every stroke, and the nuance of it matters, and you control so little in AI by definition.''
-Designers also feared having decreased understanding of how to edit generated designs.
-Developer FP8 described this gap by stating that, ``If you involve yourself deeply in all the details of the work, you have more freedom because you know exactly where things could break...
+Designers also feared having decreased understanding of how to edit generated designs: ``If you involve yourself deeply in all the details of the work, you have more freedom because you know exactly where things could break...
 [AI could] obfuscate some of these layers.
-And that could make it harder, if something goes wrong, to know where to look because that code was essentially not written by you.''
+That could make it harder, if something goes wrong, to know where to look because that code was essentially not written by you'' (FP8).